Rom-Stoic/Homepage/README.md

 After an update, preview the site locally, commit the change, and push it to GitHub.
 GitHub Pages will publish the new version from the selected branch and folder.

-## Before Making the Repository Public

-> [!warning] Public Information
-> The repository and the deployed site may be public.
-Review the email address, portrait,
-> academic records, awards, test scores, and any future personal photos before publishing.

-The current climbing image is intentionally abstract.
-It can be replaced later without changing the overall page structure.